 Video of the Day

 In your flowerbed, landscape mulch helps hold the moisture in the soil and prevents weeds from growing.
 On a muddy path, it creates a barrier between your feet and the soil.
 Nearly any type of mulch works for covering muddy paths, including shredded mulch, wood chips or rubber mulch.

 For a quick fix, simply pour the mulch over the muddy areas, making it 1 1/2 to 2 inches deep.
 Digging down to create room for deeper mulch can help it stay in place and allows you to have deeper mulch without making the pathway a large mound.
 Some will spill out the sides of the path.
 For a more permanent fix, add landscape edging along the sides before putting down the mulch to help contain the mulch.
 Add more mulch at least once a year to keep the path covered.

 Gravel or Rock Walkways

 Gravel provides another quick fix for covering muddy paths.
 For immediate coverage, just pour the gravel onto the path at least 1 1/2 inches deep.
 Like mulch, some will fall off the sides of the path and travel into your landscaping, but installing edging helps prevent this.
 Install the edging first before you pour the rock onto the pathway.
 Stone edging helps continue the natural look, while plastic edging is inexpensive and easy to install.

 Pea gravel is gentle on your bare feet, but it can get caught in shoe treads and end up inside your house.
-Larger gravel, such as 3/4 inch, stays in place well in wet areas.
+Larger gravel, such as 3/4 inch, stays in place well in wet areas, but it may present a challenge for gaining traction or maintaining balance, particularly if you're wearing heels.
 If you fear the gravel will work its way down into the mud, lay landscaping fabric before you pour on the gravel.